ecrucru/anticrux/README.md

 The parameter *pNode* is generally optional.
 When you omit it, the internal root node is automatically picked.

 Your instance is AntiCrux and embeds by default a "root" node representing the current board.
 The same instance will apply on any node provided in the argument.
 Consequently : a node is minimalist and an instance of AntiCrux is unique.

+To get an extended help about the API, you can refer to the comments written in the library itself.
+They can be read from a webbrowser by using YuiDoc.
+Run the script "run_yuidoc_server.*" then access to [http://localhost:3000](http://localhost:3000).

 ### Valuation